-Marketed as a solution for students and young adults, the Journey Student Rewards card not only provides a standard cash-back rate even for those with a limited credit reputation, but it also rewards on-time payments with an additional .25 percent back for the month the payment is made.
+Marketed as a solution for students and young adults, this card not only provides a standard cash-back rate even for those with a limited credit reputation, but it also offers a small sign-up bonus.

-After making five monthly payments on time, you may request a higher credit limit, and there is never an annual fee for this card.
+Over time, you may receive a higher credit limit, and there is never an annual fee for this card.
 Like most Capital One cards, it has fraud protection that covers unauthorized purchases and access to your credit score via the Capital One Credit Tracker service.

 2. Best All-Around Card for Everyday Use